gitter-badger/VendictMarkdown/Phonology/Cuteness.md

 Stops | t, k, p
 ```
 ### Phonotactical Rules
- * Nasal m is not considered cute and must not be used.
+ * Nasal m is not considered cute and must not be used. // In debate.
  * Liquids, Nasal and Fricatives starts the onset.
  * A glide may form the median.
 But Liquids cannot.
  * Fricatives and Stops cannot cluster.
 It must skip directly to the nucleus.